madamic/zynq_tdc/README.md

 *board*\
 Red Pitaya board definition files.

-*src*\
-Source files for creating a two-channel TDC system example project.

-*code*\
-Associated software for the TDC, including:\
+*figs*\
+Various figures and schematics of the TDC design.

+*matlab*\
+TDCgui4.mlapp - MATLAB App Designer graphical user interface application.

+*setup*\
+Files required to run the TDC system on the Red Pitaya board.\
 TDCServer2.c - a Linux-based C program for the Zynq ARM core, which communicates with the TDC channels via the "mmap" system call.
 Addresses are set in the Address Editor of the TDCsystem project.\
 PLclock script - contains bash commands for lowering the PL clock frequency from 125 to 100 MHz.
 Has to be executed before TDC implementation.\
-TDCgui4.mlapp - MATLAB App Designer graphical user interface application.

-*figs*\
-Various figures and schematics of the TDC design.
+TDCsystem_wrapper.bit - FPGA bitstream.

+*src*\
+Source files for creating a two-channel TDC system example project.

 **2-channel TDC system example project**
 1. Open Vivado 2018.2
 2. Using the Tcl Console, navigate to the "zynq_tdc/" folder and execute "source make_project.tcl"
 3. Complete the synthesis & implementation steps

+If you don't want to run these steps and create your own FPGA bitstream, you can use the one already provided in the *setup* folder.

-**Setup on the Red Pitaya**
+**Setup on the Red Pitaya STEMLab 125-10 or 125-14**
-1. Copy the generated bitstream, PLclock script and C server on the Red Pitaya system
+1. Copy the contents of the *setup* folder (FPGA bitstream, PLclock script and C server) on the Red Pitaya system
 2. Run PLclock ("./PLclock") to lower the Zynq PL frequency to 100 MHz
 3. Load the FPGA configuration ("cat TDCsystem_wrapper.bit > /dev/xdevcfg")
-4. Compile and run the C server ("gcc TDCserver2.c -o TDCserver.exe" and "./TDCserver")
+4. Compile and run the C server ("gcc -o TDCserver TDCserver2.c" and "./TDCserver")
-5. On a client PC, start the MATLAB GUI to connect to the TDC system
+5. On a client PC, start the MATLAB GUI application in Matlab App Designer to connect to the TDC system

+TDC inputs are located on E1 extension connector pins 17 & 18 (connected to FPGA pins M14 & M15), voltage standard = LVCMOS33 (3,3 V).
+The TDCs are rising-edge sensitive, i.e. a timestamp is attributed to each 0->1 transition.

 **Links**\
 IEEE paper: https://ieeexplore.ieee.org/abstract/document/8904850 \